ugorsahin/TalkingHeads/README.md

 - ❌ : Functionality does not exist
 - ➖ : Fuctionality exists but not implemented

-\* The first time login is manually done for Gemini, Claude and Copilot.
-Check documentation for first time setup.
-Please take a look at [FAQ](FAQ.md) to set up.
+\* You should use a user profile and login manually to use Gemini, Claude and Copilot.Please take a look at documentation and [FAQ](FAQ.md) to set up a user profile.

 \*\* The modes of Copilot (Creative, Balanced and Precise) are accessible with model switch.
 However, it is unclear if they are different models.

+\*\*\* ChatGPT has multimodality, but only for premium users, donate me a premium account if you need that to be implemented!

 ## Issues & Contribution